tadhgboyle/tab/README.md

 ## Roadmap:

 *High to Low priority sort*
-- Discounts?
-Check if purchaser is staff role and give % off?
-(Edit % in settings)
+- Staff Discount: check if purchaser is staff role and give % off (per item basis)
+    - Serialize so if it gets returned they get the discount back
 - Add sales/discounts to item for period of time (automatic or button)
 - Stats: Income by week, month, most popular products etc
 - Add stock/inventory features